Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Strategies and Heuristic Method

-Finally, in \textsc{Figure} \ref{Fig Shorten Five Random Realizations} we present five random realizations, for the efficiencies $ GbE_{DPS}, SwE_{DPS}, GAE$ and $ LRE $.
-We choose depicting this efficiencies because the Dynamic Programming Solution ($ DPS $) is the most important parameter, as it measure the quality of the exact solution and the $ GAE $, $ LRE $ efficiencies store the quality of the usual bounds (Greedy Algorithm and Linear Relaxation).
-The realizations are generated with the same parameters of the previous one (therefore comparable to it) and observe similar behavior amongst them as expected.
+Finally, in \textsc{Figure} \ref{Fig Shorten Five Random Realizations} we present the efficiencies $ GbE_{DPS}, SwE_{DPS}, GAE$ and $ LRE $ for five random realizations.
+We choose depicting this efficiencies because the Exact Solution ($ DPS $) is the most important parameter, as it measures the quality of the exact solution and the $ GAE $, $ LRE $ efficiencies store the quality of the usual bounds (Greedy Algorithm and Linear Relaxation).
+The realizations are generated with the same parameters of the previous one (therefore comparable to it) and follow similar behavior amongst them as expected.
 In particular, notice that for $ h \geq 4 $ (subproblems of size $ 8 $ or smaller) the solutions stabilize.

-\end{example} \begin{remark} Examples of 128 rooms, with large number of realizations and different distributions (uniform, binomial, Poisson) present similar behavior to the one presented in \textsc{Example} \ref{Exm DC tree random realization}.
-In particular, most of the results stabilize for $ h \geq 4 $ (subproblems of $ 8 $ rooms), for the three distributions. \end{remark}
+\end{example} \begin{remark} Examples of 128 eligible items, with a large number of realizations and different distributions (uniform, binomial, Poisson) present similar behavior to the one presented in \textsc{Example} \ref{Exm DC tree random realization}.
+For the three distributions, most of the results stabilize for $ h \geq 4 $ (subproblems of $ 8 $ items). \end{remark}